vwillcox/Inky-Impression-Weather-Station/README.md

 [Getting Started with Inky wHAT](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-what)

 We need to convert Erik's icons to 8 bit PNGs.
 We use the Imagemagick "mogrify" command for the bulk convert.
 This would give 8 bit PNGs with a 30 x 30 pixel resolution with Erik's original SVGs.
 But for the weather display we need larger icons.
 I have chosen 95 x 95 pixels.
 My approach was to give widths and heights in the SVG files.
 So I run a Vim script over all the SVGs in the icons folder.
 The original SVGs are stored in a 7z-file in the "icons" folder.
-In the install script "install.sh" there a line to remove the converted SVGs after PNG creation but the line is commented out for security reasons.
+In the install script "install.sh" there is a line to remove the converted SVGs after PNG creation (but the line is commented out for security reasons).

 The main Python file to drive the display is "weather.py".